-Dimensional weight—also called DIM weight—is a formula shipping companies use to determine shipping rates based on a parcel’s volume.
-It can result in large, lightweight parcels costing more to ship than small, heavy parcels.
+Dimensional weight, also called DIM weight, is a pricing formula shipping companies use to determine shipping rates based on a parcel’s volume.
+If your business ships regularly, understanding how dimensional weight affects your bottom line is crucial to your success since there is a risk for bigger shipping fees—large and lightweight parcels cost more to ship than small and heavy parcels.

-Use the calculator below to determine the DIM weight of any parcel by entering the outside dimensions of the package.
+Use the dimensional weight calculator below to determine the DIM weight of any parcel.
+Follow the steps by entering your parcel’s outside dimensions.
 For irregular packaging, measure from the widest points.

 How DIM Weight Works

-Dimensional weight is calculated by multiplying the package’s length, width, and height and then dividing the product by the DIM divisor—which is 139 (for FedEx and UPS) or 166 (for USPS).
+The formula for calculating a parcel’s dimensional weight involves multiplying the package’s length, width, and height, and then dividing the product by the carrier’s dimensional factor (DIM factor)—which is 139 (for FedEx and UPS Daily Rates) or 166 (for USPS and UPS Retail Rates).

-UPS and FedEx factor in dimensional weight to calculate rates for all domestic and international shipments.
+UPS and FedEx factor in dimensional weight to calculate shipping rates for all domestic and international shipments.

 USPS, on the other hand, only uses dimensional weight for packages that fit all of the following criteria: